Interpreting and translations

 - meetings about school enrolment, subject choice, student progress reports, attendance, welfare or behaviour issues

 - interviews with a year adviser, school counsellor, principal or Department of Education staff

 - P&C meetings, parent-teacher interviews, careers education, subject selection evenings and so on

-- parents and parents and community members to ring the school or local Department of Education office to ask for or provide information or advice, to give feedback, raise a concern or make a complaint.
+- parents, carers and community members to ring the school or local Department of Education office to ask for or provide information or advice, to give feedback, raise a concern or make a complaint.